Home Depot’s Marketing Mix (4Ps) Analysis

 2. Professional and contractor services

-3. Home improvement products from third parties
+3. Home improvement goods from third parties and their brands

 4. Home Depot house brands